It must suck to be Skype right now :)

 Google has open sourced a framework for realtime video and audio inside the browser.
 Known as WebRTC, the framework is based on technology the company acquired with its $68.2 million purchase of Global IP Solutions (GIPS) last year.
-"We’d like to make the browser the home for innovation in real time communications," Google said …
+"We’d like to make the browser the home for innovation in real time communications," Google …

 It must suck to be Skype right now :)